 Translated by Hilary Keyes

 Shinjuku is home to an incredible number of things to do, see, and eat, from Shinjuku Gyoen to shopping, to nightlife and ramen.
 It's easy to spend a day taking in Japanese culture here!
 We introduce an itinerary for a fun day and evening in Shinjuku.

-Here is a model travel itinerary of nine things to do, for a day in Shinjuku that'll make sure you enjoy all the most entertaining parts of the vibrant neighborhood.
+Here is a model travel itinerary of nine things to do, for a day and evening in Shinjuku that'll make sure you enjoy all the most entertaining parts of the vibrant neighborhood.

 1. Sarabeth's Breakfast - Start Your Morning Right